Back to Blog

 Key takeaways

-- Bridging loans enable fast property purchases for new builds, auctions (28-day deadline), and chain breaks.
+• Bridging loans enable fast property purchases for new builds, auctions (with a 28-day deadline), and chain breaks.

-- Exit strategy is critical: either property sale or buy-to-let refinance.
+• An exit strategy is critical: either a property sale or a buy-to-let refinance.
 Confirm lender acceptance beforehand.

-- Always ask a lender for written cost breakdown upfront.
+• Always ask a lender for a written cost breakdown upfront.

-- Choose specialist lenders with non-resident experience from your country.
+• Choose specialist lenders with experience working with non-residents in your country.

 Frequently asked questions